arberx/great-films/README.md

 “In this country, you gotta make the money first.
 Then when you get the money, you get the power.
 Then when you get the power, then you get the women.” - Tony Montana

+#### Willy Wonka & the Chocolate Factory - 1971

+A sweet boy from a poor family dreams of finding one of five golden tickets hidden inside chocolate bar wrappers which will admit him to the eccentric and reclusive Willy Wonka's magical factory.
+One after another, tickets are discovered by ghastly children - but will the lad find the last remaining one and have all his dreams come true?

 #### 2001: A Space Odyssey - 1968

 An imposing black structure provides a connection between the past and the future in this enigmatic adaptation of a short story by revered sci-fi author Arthur C. Clarke.
 When Dr. Dave Bowman (Keir Dullea) and other astronauts are sent on a mysterious mission, their ship's computer system, HAL, begins to display increasingly strange behavior, leading up to a tense showdown between man and machine that results in a mind-bending trek through space and time.

 #### Citizen Kane - 1941

 When a reporter is assigned to decipher newspaper magnate Charles Foster Kane's (Orson Welles) dying words, his investigation gradually reveals the fascinating portrait of a complex man who rose from obscurity to staggering heights.